In our earlier article, we explored how a habit loop can be formed, and the impact it might have on our lives. Life skills habit

 Duhigg puts it this...Read More

 In my last week’s article, I wrote about what skills were necessary to survive in life.
-Looking back, I am not 100% certain that having the knowledge or being educated on these skills are sufficient.
+Looking back, I am not 100% certain that having the knowledge or being educated on these skills are sufficient for success.
 After all, it’s one thing to be book-smart, and another to be street-smart.

-When I was in my mid 20s, I had friends asking me what they should do with their money....Read More
+When I was in my mid 20s, I had friends asking me what they should do with...Read More